The Initial Public Offerings Law Review: China

 iii Considerations for foreign issuers

-As stated above, prior to the launch of the Technology Innovation Board, an issuer must be a company limited by shares incorporated in China.
-Accordingly, non-Chinese corporate bodies may not list on Chinese stock exchanges.
-However, these restrictions do not prevent joint ventures with foreign ownership that do not operate in a restricted or prohibited industry from listing in China.
-Established offshore incorporated eligible red-chip companies may list on the Technology Innovation Board.
+These restrictions do not prevent joint ventures with foreign ownership that do not operate in a restricted or prohibited industry from listing in China.
+Established offshore incorporated eligible red-chip companies may list on ChiNext and STAR.

 Outlook and conclusion

-The most significant changes in China's domestic IPO market in 2019 were the launch of the Technology Innovation Board and the promulgation of the 2019 Securities Law, which extends the Technology Innovation Board's registration-based system to all other stock exchanges.
+The most significant changes in China's domestic IPO market in 2020 were the launch of the registration-based system of ChiNext, the continuous deepening of the registration-based system reform of STAR and the promulgation of the 2019 Securities Law, which may extend the registration-based system to all other stock exchanges.

-The accelerated review periods and high success rates of applicants, including pre-profit companies and those with unweighted voting rights structures, suggests that the Technology Innovation Board will be a viable and attractive option for high-tech Chinese companies going forward.
+The accelerated review periods and high success rates of applicants, including pre-profit companies and those with unweighted voting rights structures, suggest that ChiNext and STAR will be viable and attractive options for new industries and high-tech Chinese companies going forward.

-While the 2019 Securities Law will officially take effect on 1 March 2020, we observe that the CSRC has recently focused not only on an applicant's financial performance and sustainable profitability, but also on internal controls, and the transparency, authenticity and accuracy of disclosures.
-This may preview the approach taken by the stock exchanges and the CSRC when reviewing IPO applications in the future.
+The 2019 Securities Law officially took effect on 1 March 2020.
+The CSRC has recently focused not only on an applicant's financial performance and sustainable profitability, but also on internal controls and the transparency, authenticity and accuracy of disclosures.
+This may prelude the approach taken by the stock exchanges and the CSRC when reviewing IPO applications in the future.

-The central government's recent emphasis on the capital market's importance in the real economy, along with the implementation of the Technology Innovation Board and the promulgation of the 2019 Securities Law, means IPO activity in the China may rise further in 2020.
+The central government's recent emphasis on the capital market's importance in the real economy, along with the implementation of the registration-based system of ChiNext and STAR and the promulgation of the 2019 Securities Law, means that IPO activity in the China may rise further in 2021 under the framework of compliance.

 1 Chen Yang is a partner at Han Kun Law Offices.

-2 Under the Technology Innovation Board's registration-based system, listing applications are submitted for approval to the SSE.
+2 Under the registration-based system, listing applications are submitted for approval to the SSE (for the STAR) and the SZSE (for the Chinext).
 If approved, the application is then registered with the CSRC.

-3 Prior to 17 October 2017, the issuance examination committee consisted of two different committees, one for the Main Board and the SME Board, and one for ChiNext.
-From 17 October 2017 onwards, these two committees were combined into one committee.
+3 Prior to 17 October 2017, the issuance examination committee comprised two different committees, one for the Main Board and the SME Board, and one for ChiNext.
+From 17 October 2017, these two committees have been combined into one committee.

 4 Based on public data of the CSRC.